reprisewt-ai/reprise-legal/privacy-policy.md

 - **Firebase** (Google LLC) — Authentication, analytics, and crash reporting
 - **RevenueCat** — Subscription management and payment processing
 - **Apple App Store** — In-app purchases and subscriptions
+- **OpenAI — AI** coaching and weekly report generation.
+Workout data, body measurements, and profile information may be sent to OpenAI's API to generate personalized responses.
+See OpenAI Privacy Policy.

 These services may collect information used to identify you.
 Please refer to their respective privacy policies.